PX4/PX4-Devguide/flight_log_analysis.md

 ### Negative
 * Requires the user to know python
-* Currently requires use of sdlog2_dump.py or px4tools embedded px42csv program to convert log files to csv before use.
+* Currently requires use of sdlog2_dump.py or px4tools embedded px42csv program to convert log files to csv before use